gonzalogmn/aws-deployment-with-terraform/README.md

 aws ec2 delete-snapshot --snapshot-id <your-snap-id> # Delete snapshot

 # To be able to delete all remaining resources
-aws-nuke -c utils/aws-nuke-config.yml --profile admin-ecs-deployment-demo --no-dry-run
+aws-nuke -c utils/aws-nuke-config.yml --profile admin-ec2-deployment-demo --no-dry-run

 # Last command will delete also default VPC.
 To generate again a new default VPC, execute next command:
 aws ec2 create-default-vpc